 33.10.3 EDAM Interties

-EDAM Interties must be CAISO Metered Entities or Scheduling Coordinator Metered Entities.
+EDAM Interties must have their Meter Data reported by either CAISO Metered Entities or Scheduling Coordinator Metered Entities.
 Each EDAM Entity Scheduling Coordinator for the EDAM Entity at the EDAM Intertie will be responsible for submitting Settlement Quality Meter Data in compliance with Section 10.
 EDAM Entity Scheduling Coordinators also must ensure the EDAM Intertie provides telemetry consistent with Section 33.10.4.

 33.10.4 Telemetry

-As described in the Business Practice Manual for the Extended Day-Ahead Market, Scheduling Coordinators for EDAM Interties and EDAM Resource Facilities, including without limitation Generating Units, storage resources, Distributed Energy Resources, and Demand Response Resources, must satisfy communications, telemetry, and direct control requirements, including the establishment of a communication link from the control room of the EDAM Resource Facility to the CAISO in a manner that ensures that the CAISO will have the ability, consistent with the CAISO Tariff, to direct the operations of the EDAM Resource Facility as necessary to maintain the reliability of the CAISO Controlled Grid.
+As described in the Business Practice Manual for the Extended Day-Ahead Market, Scheduling Coordinators for EDAM Interties and EDAM Resource Facilities, including without limitation Generating Units, storage resources, Distributed Energy Resources, and Demand Response Resources, must satisfy communications, telemetry, and control requirements in a manner that ensures that the CAISO and EDAM Entities will have the ability, consistent with the CAISO Tariff, to instruct the operations of the EDAM Resource Facility as necessary to maintain reliability.
 An EDAM Resource Facility will be exempt from this Section 33.10.4 if it has a rated capacity of less than ten (10) MW, unless it is certified by the CAISO to provide Ancillary Services.
 For purposes of this calculation, aggregated resources will calculate their aggregated capacity and provide telemetry at the aggregate level.
+EDAM Resource Facilities must comply with any EDAM Entity or Local Regulatory Authority requirements in addition to this Section 33.10.4.

 33.11 Settlements And Billing for EDAM Market Participants